 Whether you’re a visitor to BC, or simply making the most of a well-earned staycation, this brewery crawl aims to keep the holiday spirit going!
-Explore beautiful seasonal light displays followed by stops a handful of breweries – all accessible by public transportation.
+Explore beautiful seasonal light displays followed by stops at a handful of breweries – all accessible by public transportation.

 Our journey takes us from historic Gastown in downtown Vancouver to Coquitlam’s holiday-themed Lights at Lafarge with stops along the way at a handful of breweries.
 Leave your cars at home, hop on the SkyTrain and let’s go exploring!

 Fun fact: SkyTrain is the oldest and one of the longest automated driverless light rapid transit systems in the world.

-We started our day’s adventure in Gastown at Steamworks Brewpub on the Vancouver Ale Trail for two reasons – it’s located next to Waterfront Station and the SkyTrain that we’ll be riding today, and it’s a great place to fuel up with a delicious meal before heading out on our crawl.
+We started our day’s adventure in Gastown at Steamworks Brewpub on the Vancouver Brewery Creek Ale Trail for two reasons – it’s located next to Waterfront Station and the SkyTrain that we’ll be riding today, and it’s a great place to fuel up with a delicious meal before heading out on our crawl.
 Within its beautifully renovated building, Steamworks’ pub spreads out through several rooms on two levels.
 The food menu at Steamworks is vast, offering everything from clam chowder and wings, to pasta, burgers, fish tacos, pizza and more, including a plant-based and vegetarian section.
 To pair with your meal you can enjoy a selection of Steamworks brews, some of which will have been crafted in-house in the original brewery and the rest at their newer production brewery in Burnaby.
-I had the Mahogany Stout on nitro which was described as, “Inspired by one of the original iterations of the red velvet cake, the mahogany cake incorporated coffee and cocoa into its batter.
-To make this beer a red stout was blended with espresso, aged on vanilla beans and cacao nibs to produce a smooth, red, chocolatey stout with a creamy frosting.”
-I’d say it was successful!
+I had the Salted Chocolate Porter which was described as, “A well-balanced combination of toasted chocolate malts and hand harvested Pacific Ocean Fleur de Sel from Vancouver Island Salt Co.”
+Well balanced indeed!

 Travel Logistics – Translink SkyTrain